KxSystems/docs-v1/docs/ref/glossary.md

 : A uniform list of basic types that has a special shorthand notation.
 A char vector is known as a _string_.

 x
-: Default name of the first or only _argument_ of an _unsigned_ function
+: Default name of the first or only _argument_ of a _peaceful_ function

 y
-: Default name of the second _argument_ of an _unsigned_ function, or right-argument to an _operator_
+: Default name of the second _argument_ of a _peaceful_ function, or right-argument to an _operator_

 z
-: Default name of the third _argument_ of an _unsigned_ function
+: Default name of the third _argument_ of a _peaceful_ function